KiandaBPM/docs/content/docs/platform/rules/general/expression-builder.md

 To find out more about rule implementation, go to the main [Rules](/docs/platform/rules/) page and then click on the links to the different rule categories.

 To see how expressions are used in controls such as Number fields, go to [Number control](/docs/platform/controls/input/number/).

+To learn more about how to use JavaScript expressions in expression builder go to [Javascript expressions](/docs/low-code/javascript-expressions/) for more details.